day8/re-frame/docs/CodeWalkthrough.md

 ## Effect Handlers (domino 3)

-Domino 3 realises/puts into action the `effects` returned by event handlers.
+Domino 3 actions the `effects` returned by event handlers.

 In this "simple" application, our event handlers are implicitly returning only one effect: "update application state".